-Twice Cooked Pork is a Szechuanese dish every household could make.
+Twice Cooked Pork is a Szechuanese dish any household could make.
 It is savory and goes well with steamed rice.
 When selecting the pork, be sure to choose a fresh piece of pork leg with about 40% fat and 60% lean meat.
 The ingredients are basic, and the steps are straightforward.
-With some preparation, you can learn to cook this authentic Szechuanese comfort dish in no time.
+With some preparation, you can learn to cook this authentic Szechuanese comfort food in no time.

 - Pork leg